View your child's medical records and schedule appointments through our secure, online portal, day or night.

 Many birth defects can't be prevented, but a woman can do some things before and during pregnancy to help lower the chances of having a baby with a birth defect.

 - make sure their vaccinations are up to date

 - make sure they don't have any sexually transmitted diseases (STDs)

 - get the daily recommended dose of folic acid before trying to conceive

 - avoid unnecessary medicines and talk to their doctor about medicines they are taking

-If there's a family history of birth defects or a woman is part of a high-risk group (due to age, ethnic background, or medical history), she should consider meeting with a genetic counselor to determine her baby's risk.
+If there's a family history of birth defects or a woman is part of a high-risk group, she should consider meeting with a genetic counselor to determine her baby's risk.

 During pregnancy, it's important to take prenatal vitamins and eat a healthy diet in addition to taking the following precautions: